 After completing this course, you will be able to:

-- Compose in at least the following genres of writing: exposition, narrative, literary analysis, argumentative (research)
+- Write in the following genres (types) of nonfiction writing: exposition, narrative, literary analysis, persuasive, research

-- Make use of prewriting techniques to identify a subject for writing and to organize one’s thoughts about it
+- Use prewriting techniques to identify a subject for writing and to organize your thoughts about it

-- Organize an essay into a well written form: introduction, body with supporting evidence, and conclusion
+- Write a well-organized essay with an introduction, thesis statement, body with supporting evidence, and conclusion

-- Successfully revise and edit an essay for content, style, and form
+- Revise and edit an essay for content, style, and form

-- Understand and apply principles of visual rhetoric through the creation of a presentation
+- Apply principles of visual rhetoric by creating a presentation

 Course Materials & Tuition: